zwilsoncc/docs/pages/docs/features/env-and-secrets.md

 Once it's created, you can rename it with `now secret rename` or delete it completely with `now secret rm`.
 For more examples and the full list of options and commands, run `now help secret`.

-> *Note*: The name of a secret can not be longer than 100 characters.
+> *Note*: The name of a secret cannot be longer than 100 characters.

-Afterwards, you can assign the secret to an environment variable.
+Afterward, you can assign the secret to an environment variable.
 Here's an example of doing this using a command:

 <TerminalInput>
   now -e <P.B>MY_VARIABLE=@acme-api-key</P.B>